 If you’ve got worn wooden floors and not enough money for professional refinishing, I’ve got an encouraging story to tell you about how to refinish hardwood floors yourself . . .

 Back in the spring of 1967, my dad worked evenings and weekends to refinish the wood floors just before we moved into our first family home.
-In the spring in 1991, I saw the sun rise through an open window as I completed an all-night push to finish the wood floors before moving in to my own first home.
+In the spring of 1991, I saw the sun rise through an open window as I completed an all-night push to finish the wood floors before moving in to my own first home that I was just completing.
 In the spring of 2019, my son-in-law, Paul, worked around his day job to finish the wood floors in the first home he bought with my daughter, Katherine, and their boys.
 If funds are tight, I can tell you for sure, from three generation’s experience, that any able bodied person can make their wood floors look great again without spending a lot of money.
 It’s an old-school approach to minimizing expenses and it works.
-The floors you see here are all from Katherine and Paul’s house.
+The floors you see below are all from Katherine and Paul’s house.

-Paul had never finished a piece of wood before, but his floors are now smooth, the ugly, grey areas are gone, and a lot of money was saved.
+Paul had never finished a piece of wood before, but after some coaching from me and considerable effort on his part, the floors are now smooth, the ugly, grey areas you see above are gone, and a lot of money was saved.
 Except for a few minor issues, his floors look as good as if a pro refinished them.
 Even though it took him 96 hours to sand and seal 1300 square feet of floor (he’d be much faster if he had to do it again) , the work “earned” Paul $37 per hour in after-tax dollars saved.
+I’m a firm believer in Benjamin Franklin’s old saying, “a penny saved is a penny earned.”

 Sanding is the most challenging part of a job like this and professional floor refinishing contractors use large sanding machines that you walk behind.
 Anyone can rent a machine like this, and that’s what Paul ended up doing.
 But that’s not how he started.
 My initial suggestion was that he try sanding on his hands and knees using a hand-held belt sander.
 I’ve sanded several thousand square feet of floor like this myself, and I know that working with a belt sander saves the time, hassle and expense of renting, transporting and returning a floor sander.
 A hand-held belt sander works and it’s practical for floors without heavy layers of old coating.

-In Paul’s case, after successfully sanding a couple of rooms with the hand-held belt sander, we decided to try renting a walk-behind sander to speed progress in tougher areas.
+In Paul’s case, after successfully sanding a couple of rooms with the hand-held belt sander approach, we decided to try renting a walk-behind sander to speed progress in tougher areas.
 The easiest type to use have a vibrating abrasive pad.
-Often called a “square buff” or “pad” floor sander, these are least likely to over-sand the floor, but they also work the most slowly.
+Often called a “square buff” or “pad” floor sander, these are least likely to over-sand the floor, but they also work the most slowly of the walk-behind sanders.
 Looking back, he would have made better progress with a belt-style floor sander.
 These use a large abrasive belt that removes material faster than a pad-style machine, while still being fairly easy to control for a beginner.
 I strongly recommend you avoid what they call a “drum floor sander”.
 This uses a spinning cylinder and is much more likely to gouge floors than the other two types.
 Regardless of how you sand, the DIY floor refinishing process comes down to the same six steps.

 How to Refinish Hardwood Floors Step#1